LeeRosenbaum/lee-rosenbaum-portfolio/README.md

-# 🎨 Lead Technical Artist Portfolio Template
+# 🎨 Lee Rosenbaum - Lead Technical Artist Portfolio

 This repository contains a full portfolio structure for a Technical Artist working across Houdini, Unreal, Unity, Blender, Maya, VFX, Python and more.

 ## 📂 Folder Overview
-(Truncated in preview – full content inside file)
+PLACEHOLDER

+Should be a table of highlights and such...